If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Swiss chard

-Swiss chard – or just chard – is actually a member of the beetroot family, though its dark leaves and mild flavour are more similar to spinach.
+Swiss chard (or just chard) is a member of the beetroot family, though its dark leaves and mild flavour are more similar to spinach.
 It’s one of the most beautiful vegetables you can grow, with stalks coming in gorgeous jewel colours – from ruby red to pomegranate pink and golden yellow.

-Though its deep green leaves are similar to spinach, it’s easier to grow because it’s much hardier – and you can sow seeds straight into the ground from March to July.
-It can tolerate both high and low temperatures, and a single sowing will mean you can enjoy chard for many months.
-Chard grows best when sown directly in the ground, though if you’re growing in winter, you’ll probably need a greenhouse.
+Though its deep green leaves are similar to spinach, it’s easier to grow because it’s much hardier, and you can sow seeds straight into the ground from March to July.
+It can tolerate high and low temperatures, and a single sowing will mean you can enjoy chard for many months.
+Chard grows best when planted directly in the ground, though if you’re growing in winter, you’ll probably need a greenhouse.

 For more on growing Swiss chard, check out this RHS guide.